Pointers vs References in C++

 4. On the other hand, a reference cannot be re-assigned, and must be assigned at initialization.

-int a = 5; int b = 6; int &p = a; int &p = b; //At this line it will show error as "multiple declaration is not allowed".
-However it is valid statement, int &q=p;
+int a = 5; int b = 6; int &p = a; int &p = b; // This will throw an error of "multiple declaration is not allowed" // However it is valid statement, int &q = p;

 5. Memory Address: A pointer has its own memory address and size on the stack, whereas a reference shares the same memory address with the original variable but also takes up some space on the stack.

 int &p = a; cout << &p << endl << &a;

 6. NULL value: A pointer can be assigned NULL directly, whereas a reference cannot be.
 The constraints associated with references (no NULL, no reassignment) ensure that the underlying operations do not run into an exception situation.